curious04/Animly/README.md

-# AnimX - AI Animation Generator
+# Animly - AI Animation Generator

-AnimX is a web application that generates 2D animations using Manim based on natural language prompts.
+Animly is a web application that generates 2D animations using Manim based on natural language prompts.
 It uses OpenAI's GPT model to convert your descriptions into Manim code and then renders the animations.

-## Prerequisites

-- Python 3.7+
-- Node.js 14+
-- OpenAI API key

 ## Setup